E-commerce

 Algorithm monitoring

-Track platform announcements on organic reach to adjust paid investment and preferred formats.
+Follow platform announcements on organic reach to adjust paid investment and preferred formats.

-Shopify, social media feeds and app ecosystem
+Shopify, social feeds, and app ecosystem

 Shopify and third-party apps make it easier to connect catalogs, pixels, and sales on certain channels.
-Exact capabilities depend on the country and partnerships: check the Shopify admin and documentation for your setup.
+Exact capabilities depend on the country and partnerships: check the admin and Shopify documentation for your setup.

 Inventory synchronization